stdstu12/YUME/README.md

 ## 🚀 Inference
+We used 'InternVL-2B-Instruct' for refining prompt descriptions, as we found it may improve event generation capabilities.
+Alternatively, you can use other LLMs.
+If you don't need it, feel free to remove it.
 ### ODE
 For image-to-video generation, we use `--jpg_dir="./jpg"` to specify the input image directory and `--caption_path="./caption.txt"` to provide text conditioning inputs, where each line corresponds to a generation instance controlling 2-second video output.
 ```bash